 3. Roles and responsibilities

 3.1 Duties of employers

+Employers have a legal duty to take a proactive approach to preventing sexual harassment and provide a safe working environment.
+Failure to take reasonable steps to prevent sexual harassment occurring may result in legal liability for any sexual harassment that occurs.

-Employers have a legal duty to provide a safe working environment and ensure swift and effective action in recording and responding to a report of sexual harassment.
+Where sexual harassment does occur, employers have a legal duty to ensure swift and effective action in recording and responding to a report of sexual harassment.
 Failure to do so can result in legal liability for any sexual harassment that occurs.

 Ensure workers have access to confidential support and advice services during work hours and outside of them.
 This includes ensuring there are designated members of staff responsible for receiving reports of sexual harassment.
 This person could be another supervisor, a member of the human resources department, a different line manager.